Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Eleanor first appears on the 1871 Census aged nine years old, living with her parents, elder brother William and younger siblings, Albert, Ernest, Henry and Emily at 18 Hampden Road, Islington, London.

-In 1881 Joseph and Eleanor are living in Islington, London, at 67 Junction Road, along with Eleanor's younger brother George Wright.
-Joseph and Eleanor's first child, a son Joseph Swalies was born in 1882 and their second child Winifred Florence was born in the May of 1884.
+In 1881 Joseph and Eleanor are living in Islington, London, at 63 Junction Road, along with thier servant Ann Messenger.
+Eleanor's younger brother George Wright was visiting on the night of the Census.
+Joseph and Eleanor's first child, a son Joseph Swalies was born in 1882, and their second child Winifred Florence was born on 2nd May of 1884.

 On 2nd April 1887, Joseph Henry's father Richard George, passes away at home from Bronchitis.

 By 1891 Joseph and his family have moved back to Maidenhead, possibly to be closer to Joseph's widowed mother Hannah.
-The 1891 Census shows Joseph and his family living next door to Joseph's mother Hannah and his sister Florence Ann, in Sun Cottages, Sun Lane, Maidenhead Berkshire
+The 1891 Census shows Joseph and his family living next door to Joseph's mother Hannah and his sister Florence Ann, in Sun Cottages, Sun Lane, Maidenhead, Berkshire.
+Their servant Ann Messenger is now living int he home of Jospeh's mother.

-In 1901 Joseph, his family, mother Hannah, and sister Florence have moved to 26 Craufard Rise, Maidenhead, Berkshire.
+In 1901 Joseph, his family, mother Hannah, and sister Florence have moved to 26 Craufurd Rise, Maidenhead, Berkshire.
 Joseph's occupation has changed from foundry manager to engineer's clerk.
 Joseph Swalies is working as a bank clerk.
-In 1902 Joseph and Eleanor's third and final child, a daughter Dorothy Mary was born.
+On 27th December 1901, Joseph and Eleanor's third and final child, a daughter Dorothy Mary was born.

 Sadly, Winifred Florence was to pass away on 28th November 1909 from heart failure after contracting Pneumonia, aged only twenty-five.
 The Maidenhead Advertiser reported on her funeral on December 8th 1909 as follows: